-The ArcGIS topology tools supports richer, complex error checks.
+The ArcGIS topology tools support richer, complex error checks.
 Resolve topology issues with automatic or manual fixes.

 Add the Topology Toolbar by clicking Customize > Toolbars > Topology.
 If the Topology Toolbar is greyed out, you have to turn on Editing mode by clicking Editor > Start Editing.

-When you push the error inspector button, you can manually go through each individual error.
+When you push the error inspector button, you can manually go through each error.

 Going through the error inspector report, you can right-click individual errors for quick fixes.
 Here are the types of topology fixes you can perform:

-- Create Feature: The overlapping portion will be removed completely from both polygons and added as an entirely new features.
+CREATE FEATURE: The overlapping portion will be removed completely from both polygons and added as an entirely new feature.

 Preventing Errors by Using the Snapping Environment

 Using snapping in GIS can prevent errors from happening altogether.
-The snapping environment determines the distance that newly digitized points, lines and polygons will occupy the same location of existing features.
+The snapping environment determines the distance that newly digitized points, lines, and polygons will occupy the same location as existing features.

-Topology is especially useful for detecting and correcting errors of digitized data because it checks and validates the spatial relationship of neighboring and overlapping features.
+Topology is especially useful for detecting and correcting errors in digitized data because it checks and validates the spatial relationship of neighboring and overlapping features.